-Chapter 5, page 124 of the Red Book provides specific agency guidance on Agency Administrator certification.
+Chapter 5 of the Red Book provides specific agency guidance on Agency Administrator certification.
 Direction states that Agency Administrator evaluation will cover training, background and experience, and demonstration of understanding of concepts and principles.
+Three levels of certification are described: Working level, Journey level, and Advanced level.
 Regional Foresters are accountable for certification of Line Officers.